A huge French market

 How is this market structured?
 Across the B2B telecom value chain, there are eight types of companies, from wholesalers to resellers, aggregators and software publishers.
 We are not going to detail all these activities here, but rather focus on two key businesses:

-• Infrastructure operators: as the name suggests, these players own their own network infrastructure.
-Their aim is therefore to deploy and operate these telecommunications networks in the best possible way.
-To do this, they market access to their infrastructure to service operators (or commercial operators), but do not have a direct relationship with the end customer (except in the case of companies involved in the entire value chain).
+• The infrastructure operators As their name suggests, these players own their own network infrastructure.
+Their aim is to deploy and operate these telecommunications networks as effectively as possible.
+To do this, they market access to their infrastructure to service operators (or commercial operators), but have no direct relationship with the end customer (except in the case of companies involved in the entire value chain).

-• Service operators: these companies act as a link between infrastructure operators and B2B customers.
-They must therefore conclude agreements with the former to gain access to their networks, and then create commercial offers for the latter.
+• The service operators These companies act as the link between infrastructure operators and B2B customers.
+They sign agreements with the former to gain access to their networks, and then create commercial offers for the latter.
 These offers are then sold to companies, either directly or indirectly via resellers.

 Orange and SFR: two giants cornering the market